Empower, Connect, Engage, and Advocate.

 packenhm@niehs.nih.gov

 Joan P. Packenham, Ph.D., is the director for the Office of Human Research and Community Engagement and director for the Women’s Health Awareness Community Engagement Program.
-She is a passionate and strong advocate for women’s health as it relates to discovering the root causes of health disparities in underrepresented populations.
+She is a passionate and strong advocate for Women’s Health as it relates to the root causes of chronic disease in under-resourced populations.
 Her goal is to empower communities to take responsibility for their health and understand the impact of the environment on their well-being by educating the community on health, well-being, and chronic disease prevention and management Through community-engaged research, her program aims to promote health and improve health outcomes to build healthier, more resilient communities.

 Dr. Packenham graduated Magna Cum Laude with a B.S. in biology from North Carolina Central University and received a Ph.D. in molecular and cellular pathology from the University of North Carolina at Chapel Hill, School of Medicine, Pathology Department.
 She completed her Post-Doctoral Fellowship at the National Institute of Environmental Health Sciences, Laboratory of Molecular Carcinogenesis.